 - Speech Recognition – important for alphanumeric reference numbers and verification questions.

-- Tone of voice – we would ask questions of the customer in line with company image/branding.
+- The tone of voice – we would ask questions of the customer in line with company image/branding.

 - 1 web service data grab (to CRM) to capture verification information.

-- Request for account number or reference number.
+- Request for an account number or reference number.
 This can be alphanumeric.